Pest Control for Mice - How to Get Rid of Mice

 Start to get rid of mice

 In appropriate living conditions (food, water, and shelter), mice can multiply rapidly: they produce about 8 litters in a one year and each mouse litter has 4-7 pups.
-It is important to get rid of mice quickly before the infestation gets out of hands and they damage pipes, cables, insulation, and infest your home or work place.
+It is important to get pest control for mice quickly before the infestation gets out of hands and they damage pipes, cables, insulation, and infest your home or work place.

 There are three options available to get rid of mice.
 These consist of DIY rodent poison, mouse traps and professional rodent control specialists.
 If you are a landlord you may also have a legal obligation to ensure that your property is free of rodents so you should choose between one of these methods and keep records of all your actions.

-Spring traps may be the most widely used remedy for getting rid of mice in Ireland.
+Spring traps may be the most widely used pest control for mice remedy.
 Traps act are relatively inexpensive, they work very quickly and do not require a lot of skills.
 Snap traps are also a chemical-free way to get rid of mice.
 You just need to place the trap where you expect mice to emerge and wait.
 When a mouse visits the trap it triggers it and gets caught on it, so all you need to do is to dispose of it.

 There are two difficulties when using traps: